weintraubje/weintraubje.github.io/_pages/cv.md

 * IISE Seminar Leader
   * Conducted a lecture series on introductory Python, attended by over 50 students.
 Presented the basics of the language and relevant packages (NumPy, pandas, Sklearn) using Google Colab.
 * Eagle Scout
+  * Rebuilt a waterfront recreation spot; building swinging gates and removing erosive brush.
+  * Went before the town conservation comission to present the project and gain approval.